AntonLuning/RecipeBank/README.md

 # TODO
 - Docker deployment
 - Collect metrics with Prometheus (and show in Grafana)
-- Logging
+- Collect logs with Loki (and Promtail)

 ## Auth
 - Set up

-## Core
+## API
 - Use auth

 ## UI
-- Build home page
+- Edit recipes
-- Recipe template page
+- Better looking UI